-- Cottage industry companies allow for customization of your quilt if you prefer to get the exact color and temperature rating you are wanting.
+- Cottage industry companies allow for customization of a quilt if you prefer to get an exact color and temperature rating.

-- Versatile designs allows you to use the same quilt year round if the temp rating is low enough.
+- Versatile designs allow you to use the same quilt year-round if the temp rating is low enough.

 Cons for Quilts: